 - Give your teen household responsibilities.
-You may think your teen already has so much on their plate, but including teens in household chores helps them feel connected and it teaches them responsibility as well as how to manage their time.
+You may think your teen already has so much on their plate.
+But including teens in household chores helps them feel connected.
+It also teaches them responsibility, as well as how to manage their time.

 - Create space for your family to do things together on a regular basis.
 Make sure they are getting helpful information from you, and not just taking their cues from their friends.